j-ntw/brutatoasta/README.md

 - 👋 Hi, I’m @brutatoasta, a 4th year CS student.
 - 👀 I’m interested in tech about online FPS games: netcode, security, latency, sound design, etc.
-- 🌱 I’m currently learning GameMaker Studio 2
+- 🌱 I’m currently learning Unity
 - 📫 How to reach me ...
 (AT)brutatoasta on Telegram; joshuantw(AT)gmail(DOT)com

 ## Projects